Shimmen/ArkoseRenderer/README.md

 You should now be able to compile and run!

 ## License

 This project is licenced under the [MIT License](https://choosealicense.com/licenses/mit/).
 See the file `LICENSE` for more information.
 Third-party dependencies (in `deps/`) and third-party assets (in `assets/`) are potentially licensed under other terms.
 See their respective directories & files for additional information.
+Some individual files and functions may also be licensed separately and are marked as such in or near the relevant files.